 Risks inherent in controlling, purchasing, holding and developing land for new home construction are substantial.
 The risks inherent in purchasing and developing land parcels increase as consumer demand for housing decreases and the holding period increases.
 As a result, we may buy and develop land parcels on which homes cannot be profitably built and sold.
 In certain circumstances, a grant of entitlements or development agreement with respect to a particular parcel of land may include restrictions on the transfer of such entitlements to a buyer of such land, which would negatively impact the price of such entitled land by restricting our ability to sell it for its full entitled value.
 In addition, inventory carrying costs can be significant and can result in reduced margins or losses in a poorly performing community or market.
 Developing land and constructing homes takes a significant amount of time and requires a substantial cash investment.
-In Texas, land development is a key part of our operations and we expect to expand our development activities in our other markets as well.
+Land development is a key part of our operations and we develop land in all of our markets.
 The time and investment required for development may adversely impact our business.
 We have substantial real estate inventories which regularly remain on our balance sheet for significant periods of time, during which time we are exposed to the risk of adverse market developments, prior to their sale.
 Our business model is based on building homes before a sales contract is executed and a customer deposit is received.
-Because interest and other expenses are capitalized only during construction, we recognize interest and maintenance expense on unsold completed homes inventory.
-As of December 31, 2015, we had 684 completed homes in inventory and 1,026 homes in progress in inventory.
+Because interest and other expenses are capitalized only during construction, we recognize interest and maintenance expense on unsold completed homes in inventory.
+As of December 31, 2016, we had 895 completed homes in inventory and 742 homes in progress in inventory.
 In the event there is a downturn in housing sales in our markets, our inventory of completed homes could increase, leading to additional financing costs and lower margins, which could have a material adverse effect on our financial results and operations.
 In the event of significant changes in economic or market conditions, we may have to sell homes at significantly lower margins or at a loss, if we are able to sell them at all.
 Additionally, deteriorating market conditions could cause us to record significant inventory impairment charges.
 The recording of a significant inventory impairment could negatively affect our reported earnings per share and negatively impact the market perception of our business.